meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Selfconcordant goals satisfy important psychological needs.
 Failing to attain selfconcordant goals experienced a decrement in well-being.
 #### Self-Determination Theory
-Concept of need satisfaction dependent on the degree to which these three differnet qualities of experience accompanied free-
+Concept of need satisfaction dependent on the degree to which these three differnet qualities of experience accompanied free-listed, time-consuming daily activities.
+Competence, autonomy and relatedness.